slackpanos/SlackOnly-Docs/FAQ.md

 ## How can you develop a package manager for use with SlackOnly?

-Information for developers can be found in DEVELOPERS.TXT in each repository.
+Information for developers can be found in DEVELOPERS.

 ## How can you contact the SlackOnly maintainer?